elisa-aleman/ai_python_dev_reference/docs/ai_development/About-Quantization.md

 This means that the example needs a layer from this list to make sense, so only the Linear layers will get quantized

+Also, at the end before converting the model, the mapping for dynamic quantization modules is necessary.
+This is usually not included in tutorials because it is the default behavior if one chooses to use `torch.ao.quantization.quantize_dynamic()`, which, while useful, does not allow for customization of the observers.

 ```python
 # model imports